vikasontech/blog/content/post/ratelimiter-with-resilience4j-spring-boot2.md

 ***Dependencies***

-We need to add following dependencies in `pom.xml` file -
+We need to add the following dependencies in the `pom.xml` file -

 * resilience4j-reactor
 * resilience4j-circuitbreaker